Oisin Fagan: Irish light welterweight title

 An angry Fagan won the Irish title in front of his friends and family with a knockout victory in round seven against Thomas at the National Stadium, Dublin.

 Spadafora fight

 Fagan returned to the US after winning the Irish title and defeated Brian Paul in Tulsa with a second round KO.

-He then earned a shot at highly touted and unbeaten former IBF lightweight title holder Paul Spadafora.
+He then earned a fight with unbeaten former IBF lightweight title holder Paul Spadafora.

 In March 2007, Fagan suffered a loss to Paul Spadafora in a split decision over ten rounds.

 Khan fight

 In December 2008, Fagan faced Britain's Amir Khan at the London ExCel Arena.
 Khan dominated the whole the fight and stopped Fagan in the 2nd round.
 Fagan was also knocked down twice in the 1st round by a quick fury of punches from Khan.
 Fagan's corner threw in the towel early during the 2nd.
 It was later revealed that Fagan had broken his leg as a result of the first knockdown and this seriously hurt his balance.